airportyh/fun-lang/README.md

 * optimize code display (don't have to redraw every frame)
 * have run.js also generate the intermediate files for ease of debugging
 * real IO (DOM, fs, network, etc)
-* clean up heap variables that were allocated local to a function call
+* clean up heap variables that were allocated local to a function call (do we need GC??)
 * add assertions
 * thing about immutable data in the language
 * maybe table display for the stack frame too